Creating Services and Service Policies

 • Visible Organizations.
 Select one or more organizations from which you can select devices to use in the selected service level.

-1. On the Status Policy tab, click on each row within your service hierarchy and then do one of the following for each:
+1. On the Service Policy tab, click on each row within your service hierarchy and then do one of the following for each:

 • To create a new policy, click the Create Policy button.
 In the Create Policy modal, type a Policy Name, and then click Create Policy.
 The policy is added to the list.
 To apply it to the selected service level, select the policy from the list and then click the Use Policy button in the top right corner of the right panel.